MA in Mass Communication and Journalism: Admission 2025, Eligibility, Colleges, Salary and Jobs

 MA in Mass Communication and Journalism Job Opportunities in India

-Graduates of the Master's in Mass Communication and Journalism can enter various sectors such as Broadcast Media, Digital Marketing, Advertising, Corporate Communications, and Public Relations.
+Graduates of the Mass Communication course can enter various sectors such as Broadcast Media, Digital Marketing, Advertising, Corporate Communications, and Public Relations.

 Job Profile